min2ha/ukwa-site/content/collection/138/index.en.md

   "title": "News Sites",
   "startDateText": "",
   "highlights": [],
   "description": "Collection of UK online news publications curated by subject specialists at the UK Legal Deposit Libraries.
 The sites are archived on either a daily or weekly basis.
-The collection does not just include newspaper's websites, but web-only news sites, community journalism sites (hyperlocals), news broadcasters\u2019 sites, news parody sites and more.\r\n", "id": 138,
+The collection does not just include newspaper's websites, but web-only news sites, community journalism sites (hyperlocals), news broadcasters\u2019 sites, news parody sites and more.\n", "id": 138,
   "field_publish": true,
   "targetIds": [